 JOHN FOXX Sunset Rising (1995)

 ‘Cathedral Oceans’ saw Foxx developing his interest in ambient forms fused with Gregorian chants, as exemplified by ‘Sunset Rising’.
-But the project had an extremely long genesis with some of the first recordings made in 1983.
-Inspired by his brief period as a choir boy, when TEC asked what this material gave him that song based compositions couldn’t, he answered: “Well, they cover a different emotional and sonic spectrum – more concerned with tranquility and contemplation.
+But the project had an extremely long genesis with the first recordings made in 1983.
+Inspired by his brief period as a choir boy, when asked what this material gave him that songs couldn’t, he answered: “Well, they cover a different emotional and sonic spectrum – more concerned with tranquility and contemplation.
 Music with beats can’t address this at all”.
-The ongoing series had its third volume released in 2005.
+The third volume was released in 2005.

 Available on the JOHN FOXX album ‘The Complete Cathedral Oceans’ via Demon Records

 JOHN FOXX & LOUIS GORDON Dust & Light (1999)

 Weaned on ‘Metamatic’, LOUIS GORDON was a natural collaborator for Foxx’s song based comeback.
 Their partnership over four albums, confirmed that Foxx still had that inventive spark within electronic music.
 Noisy and percussive, ‘Dust & Light’ recalled the unsettling Dystopian standpoint with which Foxx had made his pioneering impact.
 Tracks like ‘Drive’ and ‘Automobile’ continued the theme, although Foxx sustained his interest in more psychedelic forms via songs like ‘An Ocean We Can Breathe’.